-We recommend that before wearing your garment you spray it with Lakeland Leather Suede and Leather Protection Spray.
+We recommend that before wearing your garment you spray it with Lakeland Leather Suede and Nubuck Protection Spray.

 This provides an invisible protective barrier over the surface of the garment.
 This barrier helps to prevent water, dirt and grime penetrating the surface of the skin, and makes it easier to remove surface marks.

 Give the inside collar and cuff areas extra attention.
 This reduces the build-up of natural oils from the contact with skin.

 Unfortunately due to shipping restrictions, the aerosol is only available to purchase in our stores.
 We pre-protect all online orders of nubuck and suede garments before despatch – so they are ready to wear as soon as you receive them.

 After using the cloth we recommend giving the garment another spray.

 Sueded garments will naturally shed a certain amount of fine dust when new.
 This is due to suede particles loosened in the buffing process becoming trapped in the pile of the garment.
 The softer the suede, the more likely this is to happen.

 The dust will soon disappear with wear; but the garment can be gently brushed with a Lakeland Leather Nubuck & Suede Cleaning Cloth, and then sprayed with Lakeland Leather Suede and Leather Protection Spray.

 Dark spots can appear on your nubuck or suede jacket if worn in the rain.
 Remove these rain-spots by gently rubbing the surface of the jacket with the Lakeland Leather Nubuck & Suede Cleaning Cloth.